 TFixZTP Fixed tariff for ZTP Trading Services - Regulated Tariff; expressed in €/Month, as provided for in section 6.

-TIP1,IP2,OCUC Tariff for OCUC from Interconnection Point IP1 to Interconnection Point IP2 – Yearly – Regulated Tariff; expressed in €/(kWh/h)/year; as provided for in section 6.

-TIP1,IP2,w Tariff for Wheeling from Interconnection Point IP1 to Interconnection Point IP2 – Yearly – Regulated Tariff; expressed in €/(kWh/h)/year; as provided for in section 6.

 TODO Tariff for Odorisation – variable term – Regulated Tariff; expressed in €/MWh; as provided for in section 6.2.8.

 TQCtoH Tariff for Quality Conversion to H Service – Regulated Tariff; expressed in € / kWh/h / year, as provided for in section 6.